Bhavana-s-iiitb/ASIC-Design/RTL design using Verilog with SKY130 Technology /RTL Design.md

    Inside an always block of a sequential logic, non_blocking assignment should be used.

-4. Non Standard Verilog Coding:
+4. Non Standard Verilog Coding

 ## GLS Labs
 ### ternary_operator_mux